jri/dm4-box-renderer-dom/README.md

 DeepaMehta 4 Box Renderer
 =========================

-A simple DeepaMehta 4 plugin that illustrates the development of a Topicmap Renderer Customizer.
+A simple DeepaMehta 4 plugin that illustrates the development of a View Customizer and Viewmodel Customizer.

 The DeepaMehta 4 Box Renderer replaces the look & feel of DeepaMehta's default topicmap renderer.
 The default topic rendering (icon + label) is replaced by "label in blue box + mini icon".
 The label is not truncated.
 The mini icon acts as a handle to create new associations.